woocommerce/woocommerce/readme.txt

 == Changelog ==

 * Fix - Order status translation in admin and account page.
+* Tweak - Display of locale information on system status page.

 = 2.2.2 - 11/09/2014 =
 * Fix - Saving of variation stock when parent stock management is disabled.